Stateless Mind Pavilion

 ____________________________________________________________________________

-The Stateless Mind Pavilion is both a structure and a concept: a mobile, adaptable space built from modular and recycled materials, and a symbolic platform that challenges the idea that only nations can claim a “pavilion.”
-Instead of representing a state, it represents those who live between borders — migrants, diasporas, and the displaced.
+The Stateless Mind Pavilion is both a structure and a concept — a mobile, adaptable space built from modular and recycled materials, and a symbolic platform that challenges the idea that only nations can claim a “pavilion.”

 _____________________________________________________________________________

-The Stateless Mind Pavilion arises from the Stateless Mind Festivals, conceived by the artist collective Jambatan, co-founded in Copenhagen in 2008 by multidisciplinary artist Amir Zainorin and anthropologist Pia Poulsen.
-The name Jambatan—meaning “bridge” in Malay—reflects its mission: to build connective pathways between artistic communities across Malaysia, Denmark, and beyond.
+The Stateless Mind Pavilion emerged from the Stateless Mind Festivals, initiated by Jambatan, a platform co-founded in Copenhagen in 2008 by Amir Zainorin and Pia Lund Poulsen.

 A Festival Reborn

 After initiating early cross-cultural events (including the Malaysian Arts Festival in 2009), Jambatan reactivated its mission in 2019 by launching the first Stateless Mind Festival.
-These festivals—held from 2018 or 2019 through 2023 in cities such as Copenhagen and Venice—served as immersive platforms to explore migration, displacement, memory, diaspora, and decolonization, particularly within Asian diasporic experiences and underrepresented artistic voices.
+These festivals—held from 2019 through 2023 in cities such as Copenhagen and Venice—served as immersive platforms to explore migration, displacement, memory, diaspora, and decolonization, particularly within Asian diasporic experiences and underrepresented artistic voices.

 The Pavilion Emerges